 Wellbeing is commonly defined as ‘the feeling of being comfortable, healthy and happy in your own skin’.
 At Newlon we take our residents’ wellbeing very seriously.
-The Resident Services team are available to help residents in financial hardship with employment advice and welfare benefits advice.
+The Financial Inclusion team are available to help residents in financial hardship with employment advice and welfare benefits advice.

 For wellbeing support outside of Newlon, please follow the links below: